buchgr/bazel-remote/README.md

 # If supplied, controls the verbosity of the access logger ("none" or "all"):
 #access_log_level: none

-# If supplied, controls the timezone of the access logger ("local" or "UTC"):
+# If supplied, controls the timezone of the access logger ("UTC", "local" or "none"):
 #log_timezone: local
 ```